Diplomatic and Development Economics

 You will have a unique chance to work on international issues that really matter, from alleviating poverty to ensuring security and prosperity for the UK.
 The programme provides an excellent platform for promotion and long-term progression in both the FCDO and the wider civil service.

-Other benefits include the Civil Service Pension Scheme, recognised language qualifications, season ticket loans, sports and social activities, childcare assistance, diversity support/networks/forums and more.
+Joining as a permanent employee of the FCDO, benefits include the Civil Service Pension Scheme, recognised language qualifications, season ticket loans, sports and social activities, childcare assistance, diversity support/networks/forums and more.

 The online assessments consist of Work Style Questionnaires, a multimedia Situational Judgement Questionnaire, Numerical Test and Work Based Scenarios.